 Billy has been working as a professional studio drummer for over 30 years.
 Since the advent of digital recording it's no longer necessary for the players on your tracks to reside in the same location.
 You can have real professional drum tracks on your songs.
 No more canned drum loops!

 Billy has been busy recording drum tracks for a variety of artists during the COVID-19 pandemic.
 Now may be the perfect time to turn your creative energies to recording.

 The process is simple

 Contact Billy by filling out and submitting the Contact Form letting him know a little about your project.
 Be sure to include a contact phone number for yourself.

-Billy will contact you to tak about the details of your project.
+Billy will contact you to talk about the details of your project.

-You will send the pilot tracks (mp3) to have the drum tracks recorded for.
+You send the pilot tracks (mp3 or wav) for the song(s) you want to have the drum tracks recorded for.

-You mix the custom-recorded drum tracks into your song(s).
+You mix and process the custom-recorded drum tracks into your song(s).

 Billy is endorsed by, and exclusively plays equipment from, the following companies:

 The "You've Got To Move To Groove" seminar is geared toward advanced high school, rhythm section, students.
 A typical seminar day consists of 3 or 4 small group clinics where the students are introduced to the concept of "Groove" as it relates to the music.
 The focus is on musicality and feel rather than playing fast or complex patterns and is taught through example and hands-on experience for each student.
 The day ends with a large rehearsal session with the full jazz band(s).
 Here, the students get a chance to implement some of the things they've learned in the small group clinics while carrying the message of the day, "You've Got To Move To Groove" to the entire ensemble.